Calestial2/Txtmax/README.md

 - **benchmark:** Shows Execution time and CPU Usage and Additional things like System CPU Time and Total CPU Time and Max Memory usage and Page Faults and Context Switches
 - **markdown:** Create Markdown files that prompt for a filename.
 You can write Markdown codes as easily as writing plain text.
 Additionally, you can use text formatting with simple commands.
 For example, typing `:bold hello` will highlight the text in bold, typing `:italic hello` will highlight the text in italics, and typing `:bold + italic hello` will highlight the text in bold italics.
 Furthermore, typing `:underlined hello` will underline the text, and typing `:strike through hello` will strike through the text.
 To save the file locally, use the `:wq` command to exit and save
 - **format:** Format your code using `clang-format` or `black`.
 The process will prompt you to choose either "clang-format" or "black."
 Once you make a selection, for example, "clang-format," it will request the filename, including its extension, and then proceed to format the code.
+- **react:** Run React Directly in Txtmax, it prompts for the app name and then creates a React app using `npx`.
+Next, it asks whether the user wants to create a file.
+If the user types 'y', the application will prompt for the filename, including its extension, and allow the user to start typing React code.
+Typing `:wq` will exit the editor, saving the file locally.
+Upon exiting, the application will ask if this is the last file and whether the user wants to start the server or continue editing.
+If the user types 'y', they can continuously create files; if they type 'n', a localhost server will be created
+- **mongodb:** Run MongoDB Commands Directly in Txtmax, it will check if MongoDB is installed, and then you can type MongoDB codes or commands, which will be executed accordingly.
 - **exit:** Exit the Txtmax editor.

 ## Automation